 Even though this podcast is entirely in Japanese, feel free to listen!
 Mari, the host of Sakura Tips, uses simple vocabulary and speaks Japanese very slowly.

-It is suitable for beginners who wish to learn Japanese but feel that TV series and flicks for Japanese learners need faster dialogue.
+It is suitable for beginners who wish to learn Japanese but feel that TV series and films for Japanese learners move too slowly.
 The episodes are short (around 4-5 minutes), so you won’t have to worry about getting distracted.

-Thanks to slow and soft speech and mellow background Japanese music for learners, you’ll always look forward to tuning in again.
-You also won’t get bored with stories since they cover everything from daily life activities to general topics.
+Thanks to slow, soft speech and mellow background Japanese music, you’ll always look forward to tuning in again.
+You also won’t get bored with the stories, since they cover everything from daily activities to general topics.

 7. Learn Japanese with LinguaBoost

-Improve your speaking and comprehension skills in Japanese with LinguaBoost.
-Each lesson offers practical phrases related to a specific topic, allowing you to learn the language in a meaningful context, not just single words.
+Improve your Japanese speaking and comprehension skills with LinguaBoost.
+Each lesson offers practical phrases on a specific topic, allowing you to learn the language in a meaningful context rather than just single words.

 The materials are translated and spoken by native speakers, providing a more authentic learning experience.